 The Texas Minimum Wage Act provides that all employees must receive earning statements from their employers that include their name, pay rate, deduction, hours worked, and net pay.

-Attorneys who specialize in labor and employment matters can also help you with employment discrimination issues.
+Attorneys who focus on labor and employment matters can also help you with employment discrimination issues.
 Employment discrimination is strictly prohibited under federal and state law in Texas.
 You can file a complaint if you were discriminated against on the grounds of:

 Employers in Texas are prohibited from basing any employment decisions based on the reasons listed above.
 This includes denying you a promotion, firing you, limiting the amount of work you receive, failing to offer you benefits, or any behavior that is discriminatory in nature.